MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/administrator/configure-bot.md

 ### Step 3: Create queues

 Queues distribute the incoming customer queries among bots and agents.
-You must add a bot user as the first user in the queue and then followed by the agents.
+You must add a bot user as the first user in the queue, followed by the agents.
 You can also create multiple queues for bot users and agents.
 For information on creating a queue, see [Work with queues in Omni-channel Engagement Hub](queues-omni-channel.md).

 ### Step 4: Creating routing rules